Home Business Policies FAQ Items For Sale Previous Repairs

 Do you paint the repaired part ?

 I DO REPAIR AS FOLLOWS: I will select a piece of the appropriate type of ivory (there are several types, all different) to match the original item for density, grain direction and color.
 I will carve the ivory in the matching style of the original and attach it to the object with a tight or nearly invisible seam.
 It will be polished, aged and colored to match the original item.
 Any seam or joint showing will be "feathered over" with a very small amount of paint in a dry brush technique.
 Tiny cracks and seams are filled with special materials and hidden the same way.
 Large splits and cracks are filled with actual ivory.
 The repair looks like ivory because it is ivory.
+I use pre-ban ivory and recycled old carvings for material or components

 Do I have references ?